-Spurred by the opioid crisis, the goal of the pain-o-meter isn’t just to signal how much pain a patient is feeling.
+Prompted by the prescription drug-related opioid crisis, the pain-o-meter isn’t slated to signal how much pain a patient is feeling.
 Ideally, it could determine the type of pain as well as an effective treatment.
 “We’re not creating a lie detector for pain,” stressed David Thomas of NIH’s National Institute on Drug Abuse, who oversees the research, in a statement to the AP.
 “We do not want to lose the patient voice.”

 The NIH has been funding research studies of brain scans, pupil reactions and other possible markers of pain in hopes of finally “seeing” the ouch so they can better treat it, the AP notes.

-The ultimate goal of the NIH research is to uncover biological markers that explain why some people recover from acute pain while others develop hard-to-treat chronic pain.
+The ultimate goal of the NIH research, according to the AP, is to pinpoint biological markers that explain why some people recover from acute pain while others develop chronic pain.